octet-stream/invariant/readme.md

   // some of your code...

-  // Will threw a TypeError if "value" is not a string invariant(typeof value !== "string", TypeError, "Foo should be a string, but given type is: %s", typeof foo)
+  // Will threw a TypeError if "value" is not a string invariant(typeof value !== "string", TypeError, "Foo should be a string, but given type is: %s", typeof value)
 ```